Usage scenarios | Urbi Documentation

 2. Add a data source.

-3. Configure the style of displaying data by defining style layers in the style specification or the Style editor.
+3. Configure a style layer using the map.addLayer() method and the style specification or create one in the Style editor.

 Example of a map with a connected GeoJSON source and its style configured as a heatmap: